LiGNUxMan/SysStatCLI/README.md

 ### 🌡️ CPU temperature:

-The CPU temperature is obtained by reading the file:
+The CPU temperature can be found using psutil /coretemp, you can also get it by reading the file:
 ```bash
 /sys/class/thermal/thermal_zone0/temp
 ```
 If it's not there in your case, you'll need to check where it's available on your system.
 Configured colors:

 - **< 35°C** → 🟢 Normal